Arkaprava-Gupta/function-key-lock-software/README.md

-# open-source-projects
+# Fn lock based on autohotkey software (open source project)

-Fn lock software (Tested only on windows 10) based on autohotkey software (open source software)
+(Tested only on windows 10)

 **Purpose:**
 It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.